frychicken/PiGen/beta/Readme.md

 _Why?_

-> If you download, all the code messed up so it will not do what it does and hard to modify.
+If you download, all the code messed up so it will not do what it does and hard to modify.

-remeber to feedback.

-read more, visit index.md or visit this website [here](https://bobdinh139.github.io/PiGen/)  (located on /docs/ folder).